We had bought some quail eggs and were trying to use them up. We often make egg in bread but in this case two eggs were used.

 The boat doesn’t run strictly on the hour.
 We waited for 40 minutes, then barely got a seat by 2:27am.
 There were two lines for our boat – one on the left for VIP which who boarded first.
 We non-VIPers on the right were definitely second class citizens.

 Rob and I didn’t get to sit together.
-I sat by a drunk man from Dubai who kept telling “Leo, Leo”.
+I sat by a drunk man from Dubai who kept yelling “Leo, Leo”.

 I finally asked him “Who’s Leo?”
 All of my questions to him were first met with “Huh?”
 (A recipient of loud music hearing loss.)